SystemsApproach/private5g/software.rst

 `kubectl` will show the `aether-roc` and `cattle-monitoring-system` namespaces now running in support of these two services, respectively, plus new `atomic-runtime` pods in the `kube-system` name space.
+Atomix is the scalable Key/Value Store that underlies ROC.

 You can access the dashboards for the two subsystems, respectively, at